| Peter Upton's |

 that was 1967-68).
 This was the only yearly list to show the green version of

-ref 54 (although it is in the big late 1960s catalogue).
+ref 54 (although it was in the big late 1960s catalogue shown on the next page).
 It was also the last

 simplified, with 9 of the 16 sides referred back to the number range.
 The